rga47-lab/rga47-lab.github.io/docs/lab12.md

     8. (0, 3)
     9. (0, 0)      <--end

-I started by trying to get localization to work, but quickly encountered some major difficulties.
-As such, I decided to get a good run with just PID control and then return to localization if I had time (I did not :/ ).
+I initially planned to use localization, but after running into significant issues, I switched to a simpler but reliable approach using only PID control.
+I decided to first complete a successful run using hardcoded PID setpoints, and then return to localization if time allowed (unfortunately it did not :/).

 I decided to have my car drive along the most direct path between each waypoint.
-I know some people limited their robot to 90 degree turns, but my PID control was pretty good and I decided this wasn't necessary.
+I know some people limited their robot to 90 degree turns, but my PID control has been fairly successful, and I felt confident in the controller’s ability to handle non-perpendicular headings.

-The code structure I decided on was the following: I made a seperate case statement for each waypoint where orientation and linear control were both used to move the robot to the corresponding waypoint.
-I then called each waypoint case consecutively over BLE.
-This made testing incrementally and testing the path to different setpoitns individually easy.
+The overaching control structure for this lab involved defining a separate case for each waypoint in my Arduino code, with both orientation and linear PID logic to guide the robot.
+Commands were sent over BLE from Python, triggering each waypoint’s corresponding routine.
+This modular setup made it easy to test and debug segments of the path individually.

 ## PID Control

-I did have to re-tune my orientation PID controller because I had removed the tape previously on my robot's wheels for stunt demos.
-Also I kinda hated the tape and didn't want to put it back on.
-A large challenge/annoyance I encountered during this lab was setting the min PWM value for the controller to be bounded by.
-To low and my car would get stuck while turning and be unable to overcome friction, and to high a value would cause the car to occasionally spin out of control while approching a setpoint.
-This by itself was fine, but the "good" min value would change as battery voltage ran low.
-Since this lab was long and involved running the car a lot, battery voltage was often low.
-I spent a lot of time waiting for batteries to charge.
+A major challenge in this lab was tuning the orientation PID controller after removing the tape from my robot’s wheels (removed for stunt demo).
+I didn’t want to reapply the tape (sticky residue = bad), so I had to adjust the minimum PWM value to find the sweet spot between "not enough torque to move" and "spins out wildly while approaching the setpoint."

+The biggest complication was that this optimal PWM threshold would shift as the battery voltage dropped.
+Since this lab required many trial runs, I spent a lot of time swapping or recharging batteries.
+This variability made tuning especially frustrating.

 ******INSERT CODE PIC HERE (ARDUINO)******